Casa Pia: Sports

-Casa Pia Atlético Clube (CPAC) is Casa Pia's multisports club founded in 1920 and based in Lisbon, Portugal.
+Casa Pia A.C. is Casa Pia's multisports club founded in 1920 and based in Lisbon, Portugal.
 Its professional men's football team plays in Primeira Liga.
 Besides football, Casa Pia Atlético Clube has competitive futsal, gymnastics, handball, hockey, karate, sport fishing, table tennis, weightlifting and wrestling departments.

 Scandal

 Casa Pia de Lisboa made world headlines because of a major child sexual abuse scandal.
-Incidents reportedly began occurring starting in the 1970s, but were only revealed in 2002.
+Incidents reportedly began occurring starting in the 1960s, but were only revealed in 2002.
 Many prominent people were arrested, including Paulo Pedroso, (former Socialist minister, with charges later dropped), Portuguese TV host Carlos Cruz and former ambassador Jorge Ritto, among others.

 As a result, the scandal and the Lisbon trial inundated public life with sordid child abuse stories, leading to a media circus from 2003 to 2005.
 On September 3, 2010, after one of the longest trials in Portuguese history Carlos Cruz (seven years), Carlos Silvino (eighteen years), Hugo Marçal (six years, two months), Manuel Abrantes (five years, nine months), Ferreira Diniz (seven years) and Jorge Ritto (six years, eight months) were convicted on charges of pedophilia and other crimes that had occurred in the late 1990s and early 2000s.
 This was the first time an institutional sex abuse scandal was taken to court in Portugal.